Home || Records || My interests

 The Burgher chapel, built ca 1768, was in Bridge Street, west of the River Esk.

-James Scott1768 - 1781?ord.
+James Scott1768-1781?ord.
 20 Apr 1768, tr. to Bristo Church, Edr after 13 yrs, d.
 22 Mar 1786, aged 42

-Alexander Black1788 - 1840ord.
-27 Aug 1788, demitted 1 Sep 1840, d.
+Alexander Black1788-1840ord.
+27 Aug 1788, dem.
+1 Sep 1840, d.
 30 Jan 1846 aged 81

-George Hill1834 - 1838ind. as colleague of Alex.
+George Hill1834-1838ind. as colleague of Alex.
 Black 20 May 1834, d.
 19 Mar 1838 aged 34

-James Robertson1840 - 1848ord.
+James Robertson1840-1848ord.
 27 Oct 1840, loosed from his charge 8 Aug 1848, tr. to Duncan Street, Edr, m.
 Elizabeth Baird 8 Oct 1845

-Hugh Tait1849 - 1852?ord.
+Hugh Tait1849-1852?ord.
 19 Jul 1849, emigrated to Canada

-James Imrie1854 - 1875ord.
+James Imrie1854-1875b. ca. 1826 Collace PER; ord.
 22 Mar 1854, loosed 4 May 1875, tr. to Gillespie Church, Glasgow

-Alexander Scott1882 - ind.
+Alexander Scott1882-ind.
 11 Jul 1882

 (3) Relief Kirk